nicorobo/daily-journal/README.md

-# daily-journal
+## Daily Journal
-A small app to help me keep track of the days.
+A journaling app to help me keep track of the days.